 Social media platforms such as Facebook, Instagram, and Twitter can be really useful channels for you to engage in childcare marketing, depending on your desired client base.
 Building a Facebook page for your business is free to start and ensures you’re searchable to the public.
 Yelp and NextDoor are other great places to have a listing.

 When you’re starting out in social media, it’s a great idea to choose one platform and post well-prepared content to build engagement before expanding to additional platforms.
 It can be helpful to choose Facebook or Instagram as a starting point, since lots of folks may be familiar with those apps—bonus points if you or someone who can assist with your page is, too.

 Build a reputation

-Engage with your local community for networking purposes.
-Get to know other small business owners, regardless of whether they specifically serve families with children.
-Offer to share your child care expertise with a new parenting support group.
-One great tip we recently heard from a child care owner is to make friends with local real estate agents, who can then send families who are new to the area your way if they are seeking child care.
-If you want families to trust you with their children, building trust in your community is a great first step.
+Your local community is a fantastic resource to get involved with, share information about your business, and find new families.
+Getting to know other small business owners, regardless of whether they specifically serve families with children, can be such a great advantage.
+Word of mouth is still a highly effective marketing strategy, and there are so many ways to spread the news about the important work you do.
+For example, you can offer to share your childcare expertise with a new parenting support group.
+One great tip we recently heard from a childcare owner is to make friends with local real estate agents, who can then send families new to the area your way if they’re seeking child care in your area.